Skip to main content

 Lots of National Trust properties also have free Summer of Play activities running during July and August this year.
 At Castle Ward in Northern Ireland, you’ll find a fortress made from straw bales full of challenges.
 While at Hare Hill near Manchester, you can follow a trail to find Sandra, the missing dragon.
 Summer of Play activities, all of which we’re sponsoring this year, are usually included in the price of your ticket to the property.

-If you’re a Starling customer and successfully refer a friend, you'll both get a free National Trust day pass for two people, if your friend opens a Starling account.
-Simply share your referral link from the Starling app, and once their account is open, we’ll send you both separate passes, which you can use at a National Trust property of your choice.
+As of July 2024, If you’re a Starling customer and successfully refer a friend, you'll both get a free National Trust day pass for two people.
+Simply share your referral link from the Starling app, and once their account is open, we’ll send you both separate passes, which you can use at a National Trust space of your choice.

 Two children exploring, pointing at something in the distance